MFL (A Level)

 Subject requirements at GCSE

-A minimum of a Grade B at GCSE in French /Spanish plus a grade 6 in English Language is required in order to study French/Spanish at A Level.
+A minimum of a Grade 6 at GCSE in French /Spanish plus a grade 6 in English Language is required in order to study French/Spanish at A Level.
 In addition, all students must sit an entrance exam based on holiday homework.
-The course requires an excellent understanding of grammatical concepts following on from those needed to attain a Grade A and A* at GCSE.
+The course requires an excellent understanding of grammatical concepts following on from those needed to attain a Grade 8 and 9 at GCSE.

 Languages are well paired with the Arts and with Sciences.